santoshphilip/eppy/docs/generated/_sources/installation.txt

 Installation
 ============

+Type the following at your terminal to install **eppy**

 ::

 	pip install eppy

-Also go to http://www.numpy.org and install NumPy.
+Go to http://www.numpy.org and install NumPy.

+..
 I have disabled the install of NumPy through "pip install eppy", since it was not reliable

+Go to  http://www.graphviz.org and install graphviz